lborg019/alain.xyz/packages/portfolio/blog/raw-vulkan/index.md

 Vulkan is a new low level Graphics API released February 2016 by the [Khronos Group](https://khronos.org) that maps directly to the design of modern GPUs.
-OpenGL was designed in 1992 when GPUs were far more simple, but since then they have become programmable computational units of their own with a focus on processing large sets of data quicker than CPUs.
+GPUs were originally simple ASICs, but since then they have become programmable computational units of their own with a focus on throughput over latency.
+Older APIs like OpenGL or DirectX were designed for hardware that's drastically changed since the early 90s when they were first released, so Vulkan was designed from scratch to match the way GPUs are engineered today.

-Currently Vulkan 1.0 currently supports the following operating Systems:
+Currently Vulkan 1.0 supports the following operating Systems:

 - Windows
 - Linux